 photo by George Peper

-Dick Russell has published thirteen books on subjects ranging from natural history to the assassination of President Kennedy.
+Dick Russell has published fifteen books on subjects ranging from natural history to the assassination of President Kennedy.

+He has been a guest on many national TV and radio programs, including the Joan Rivers Show and NBC Nightly News, and has been a guest lecturer at universities including Harvard and the University of California, at the National Arts Club, and elsewhere.
 In earlier “incarnations,” Russell was a staff writer in the Hollywood Bureau of TV Guide Magazine (1977-79), and a staff reporter for Sports Illustrated (1969-70) in New York.
-His free-lance articles have appeared in numerous publications, from Family Health to the Village Voice.
-His work has been published in ten other books.
-He has been a guest on many national TV and radio programs, including the Joan Rivers Show and NBC Nightly News, and has been a guest lecturer at universities including Harvard and the University of California, at the National Arts Club, and elsewhere.

-Married and with one child, Russell divides his time between Los Angeles and Boston.
-He has traveled widely in Europe, Africa, the Middle East, the Far East, and Central America.
-He is a 1969 graduate (BA, Humanities) of the University of Kansas.
+Married and with one child, Russell currently lives in Los Angeles.
+He has traveled widely in Europe, Africa, the Middle East, the Far East, and Central America and is a 1969 graduate (BA, Humanities) of the University of Kansas.